 While leaves might grace your yard courtesy of the trees in your landscape, you'll still want to include them in decorations near the entry to your home.

-- Grandin Road's New England Maple Leaves Collection sets the exterior with colorful maple leaf garland, wreath, swag, and urn filler.
+- Grandin Road's New Haven Greenery Collection sets the exterior with colorful fall leaf garland, wreath, swag, and urn filler.

-- Pottery Barn's Sicily vases from master potters are hand-thrown glazed terra cotta in different colors and accents.
+- Pottery Barn's rustic Tuscan vases from master potters are hand-thrown terra cotta with a white chipped glaze.
 Add some leaves to them, and they can be used on a porch or inside an entrance area.

 Table and Mantel Decorations